Roundsomely Layered on the Bone (Warlock)

 We have skipped St. Anthony’s Fire, Falls the Shadow, and Parasite, all of which are in the bottom third of New Adventures in Sullivan’s rankings.

 Warlock is the second part of Andrew Cartmel’s War Trilogy, and abandons the Cyberpunk of the first volume in favor for a thriller about drug culture and animal experimentation.
 Which sounds like it should piss a lot of people off, but it actually comes in at a cheerily average twenty-ninth place in Sullivan’s rankings, and does extremely well with the critics.
 Craig Hinton sums it up as “Warlock is nasty, Warlock is unpleasant, Warlock is sick.
 And Warlock is a triumph for Andrew Cartmel.”
 Lars Pearson takes a similar tack, saying that “Warlock strikes your chest dead-center, warming you up and making you angry.”
-DWRG Summary
+DWRG Summary.
+Whoniverse Discontinuity Guide entry.

 It’s January of 1995.
 East 17 are at number one with their holdover Christmas #1 “Stay Another Day.”
 It’s unseated a week later by “Cotton Eye Joe” by Rednex, who round out the month.
 Celine Dion, Oasis, Boyzone, Mariah Carey, R Kelly, and Green Day all also chart, the latter with an actually-successful-this-time rerelease of last year’s single “Basket Case.”
 So clearly we’re in that part of the nineties.
 More cheerily, Portishead makes it to number three in the albums chart with Dummy.